Bryce Johnson Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Dodgers pitching staff ranks 24th in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 19th in the league.

-- The Dodgers have the 16th-ranked team ERA among all MLB pitching staffs (4.55).
+- The Dodgers have a 4.33 team ERA that ranks 13th across all MLB pitching staffs.

-- The Dodgers give up the third-fewest home runs in baseball (six total, 0.6 per game).
+- The Dodgers give up the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- May (1-0) takes the mound for the Dodgers to make his third start this season.
+- The Dodgers will look to Kershaw (1-1) in his third start of the season.

-- His most recent appearance came on Friday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering one earned run while giving up two hits.
+- His most recent time out was on Saturday against the Arizona Diamondbacks, when the lefty went six innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.